 Children like to bring items from home to school.
 This practice often assists the child in the transition from home to school.
 While this practice is supported, it must be noted that the Meriden YMCA Infant & Toddler Center will not be responsible for lost, broken or stolen items.
 Your child is welcome to bring in a stuffed animal and/or a special blanket to rest on his/her at nap time.
-ALL ITEMS MUST BE LABLED WITH YOUR CILD'S NAME
+ALL items MUST BE LABLED with your child's name.